 Then in March 2023 we got good news - Metrolinx announced it was relocating the layover facility out of the Don Valley after finding a suitable alternative location.

-This change allows the City to begin work to on the long awaited Wonscotanach Park, located in the Don Valley.
+This change allows the city to begin work to on the long awaited Wonscotanach Park, located in the Don Valley.
 This new park will be a companion piece to the many great parks along the Don River, including the soon to be completed park in the Port Lands, Corktown Common and Riverdale Park East and West.

 Learn more.